 No matter what you need, you can find the right pair with the best running shoes by category.

 Many top brands make men's and women's running shoes with different attributes.

 Men are generally heavier than women, so some men's running shoes have more cushioning.
 Women typically have a narrower heel and midfoot than men, so some brands make women's running shoes to accommodate those differences.

 We pulled the best running shoes for men and women to give you a place to start your search for the perfect pair.

 If you've had a 3D scan during our fit id® outfitting process, you know whether you have high or low arches, you know your heel shape and you can see your foot width.
 Or maybe you've tried enough running shoes to know you need a wide width.

+Millions of runners and walkers have had their feet scanned, giving us tons of data to identify which shoes will fit which types of feet.
 Whatever your foot shape, we can match it with a running shoe that will help you run comfortably.